RaviTella/PlayJavaAzureCosmosSQL/README.md

   }
 ```

-In Play frameworks, action code must be non-blocking.
+In Play framework, action code must be non-blocking.
 So, the action must return a promise of the result immediately upon invocation.
 In java that would be an object of type CompletionStage.
 The following action function demonstrates combining two independent futures using thenCombine() and returning a CompletionStage<Result> which will eventually be redeemed by the view.
 ```
   public CompletionStage<Result> index() {
     CompletionStage<WSResponse> request = ws.url(config.getString("externalRestServices.recommendationService")).get();